jasonmcaffee/jQueryMediator/README.md

 You can usually expect a major UI overhaul every few years.
 If you're going to change major underlying libraries, this is likely the best time to do it.

-### No one is going to pay you to switch out libraries
-Things you are unlikely to hear:

-Business Person: "I think we could sell more stuff by using YUI instead of JQuery."

-Customer: "I wish you guys would use Backbone instead of Angular"

 ## Its a tough decision
 If you do decide to use a mediator, make it easy to use, and preferably with a familiar API!